Opening Hours

 Sports & Spinal Physiotherapists use hands-on treatment and exercise therapy to manage a wide variety of injuries and complex pains.

-Our Physiotherapists are specially trained in pelvic floor assessment and treatment, and work closely with local specialists, surgeons, GPs and other health professionals to ensure that the treatment you are being provided is of the highest level and supported by current evidence.
+Our Physiotherapists are trained in pelvic floor assessment and treatment, and work closely with local specialists, surgeons, GPs and other health professionals to ensure that the treatment you are being provided is of the highest level and supported by current evidence.

-Maroochydore Sports & Spinal is NDIS registered and accepts Medicare rebates and HICAPS health fund claims.
+Sports & Spinal Maroochydore is NDIS registered and accepts Medicare rebates and HICAPS health fund claims.
 EFTPOS and credit card facilities are also available for payment.

 • Pregnancy & Postnatal Lower or Mid Back Pain